ralu2022/ralu2022/README.md

-Junior Developer & Master Data Specialist
+Junior Developer - fresh new developer with eagerness to learn

 ✔️ Back-end
 • Java